 In March 2015, the Australian Government announced comprehensive reforms for Norfolk Island.
-The action was taken to address issues of sustainability which have arisen from the model of self-government requiring Norfolk Island to deliver local, state and federal functions since 1979.
+The action was taken to address issues of sustainability which arose from the model of governance requiring Norfolk Island to deliver local, state and federal functions from 1979.

-Subsequently, in May 2015, the Norfolk Island Legislation Amendment Act 2015 and related Acts came into effect.
-They provide for the Australian Government to assume responsibility for funding and delivering national and state level services and to establish an elected Norfolk Island Regional Council from 1 July 2016.
+In May 2015, the Norfolk Island Legislation Amendment Act 2015 and related Acts came into effect.
+They provided for the Australian Government to assume responsibility for funding and delivering national and state level services and for the establishment of an elected Norfolk Island Regional Council from 1 July 2016.

-From 1 July 2016 mainland taxation, social security, immigration, biosecurity, customs and health arrangements, including Medicare and the Pharmaceutical Benefits Scheme, will extend to Norfolk Island.
+From 1 July 2016 mainland taxation, social security, immigration, biosecurity, customs and health arrangements, including Medicare and the Pharmaceutical Benefits Scheme, were extended to Norfolk Island.

-On 18 March 2016, the Territories Legislation Amendment Act 2016 and the accompanying Passenger Movement Charge Amendment (Norfolk Island) Act 2016 passed the Parliament.
-The Act continues the extension of Commonwealth laws to Norfolk Island.
+On 18 March 2016, the Territories Legislation Amendment Act 2016 and the accompanying Passenger Movement Charge Amendment (Norfolk Island) Act 2016 were passed which continued the extension of Commonwealth laws to Norfolk Island.

-Notably, the Act will make enrolling to vote in federal elections compulsory, and provide for the representation of Norfolk Island electors in a single electorate in the Australian Capital Territory.
+Notably, the Act made enrolling to vote in federal elections compulsory, and provides for the representation of Norfolk Island electors in a single electorate in the Australian Capital Territory.
 The Act also provides for the phased introduction of the Fair Work Act 2009 and associated workplace relations legislation to Norfolk Island.